-Eyeglasses and Contacts: Lensmasters can sell you disposable lenses, cut glasses, etc. If you know your prescription, no doctor visit is needed.
+Eyeglasses and Contacts: Lensmasters can sell you contact solution, disposable lenses, cut glasses, etc. If you know your prescription, no doctor visit is needed.
 If you don’t, then they can test you.
 Ochkov.net is Moscow’s largest retailer of contact lenses and related supplies.
 You can also buy contacts out of vending machines around Moscow now.

 Pharmacies: Bring a supply of needed medications with you.
 However, if you need something, look for the international symbol of a green cross or the word “аптека.”
 If looking for something specific, try looking it up on Wikipedia in English and then clicking on “Russian” in the language menu on the left panel.
 Then, Aptekamos.ru can tell you which Moscow pharmacies are currently carrying your medication.

 Books (Russian or English): Dom Knigi and Biblio Globus are the main meccas for book worms in Moscow.
 If you are looking for books in English, the easiest fix will likely be to just download Amazon’s Kindle App for your phone.
 Downloads for it work in Russia.
 Ozone.ru is Russia’s version of Amazon, although if you are living in the dorms, you may have trouble arranging delivery.

 Arts and Crafts: Leonardo is a chain of Hobby-Lobby-like shops.
-Gorod Khobbi is a basically a whole mall devoted to art, collecting, sports, and more.
+Gorod Khobbi is basically a whole mall devoted to art, collecting, sports, and more.
 WinZavod, a wine-factory-turned-artistic-community-center has a well-stocked art shop.
 For art lessons (in Russian) see the Anna and Yuri Mirakov Master Gallery.

 Cell Phone and Internet: For more on cellphone service, see our Guide to Moscow Budgets.

-Public Transport: Moscow’s beautiful metro system transports a few million people a day between the hours of about 6am and 1am for less a dollar a ride.
+Public Transport: Moscow’s beautiful metro system transports a few million people a day between the hours of about 6am and 1am for less than a dollar a ride.
 Moscow’s busses, trolleys, and trams are also cheap and reliable.
 To navigate the city, Yandex Maps, Yandex Metro, and 2GIS are available in app stores and favored by locals.
 For more on public transport costs, see our Guide to Moscow Budgets.